sali786-blip/Assignment2/README.md

 My logistic prediction model tested the association between having a cardiac event and multiple demographic variables.
 My primary exposure of interest was smoking, and I controlled for age and sex.
 Not surprisingly, smoking status was very strongly associated with having a cardiac event (p < .001).

 For my figure, I plotted `cost` between males and females.
 The distribution of cost was shifted slightly to the right compared to females.

+I did not use generative AI (e.g. ChatGPT, Gemini, etc.) for this assignment.